noteflakes-music/lyp/README.md

 ### Automatic package installation

 An easier way to install packages is by using the `lyp resolve` command, which installs all packages required for a given input file.
-Suppose a lilypond called `test.ly` with the following content:
+Suppose a Lilypond called `test.ly` with the following content:

 ```lilypond
 \version "2.19.35"